 Bad Pedalling Technique and Bike Setup

-At the end of the day, it is possible to have “bad” pedalling technique with any spin bike, and whether you choose to buy a bike with a lighter or heavier flywheel it is probably more important for long term health and injury prevention that you:
+At the end of the day, it is possible to have “bad” pedaling technique with any spin bike, and whether you choose to buy a bike with a lighter or heavier flywheel it is probably more important for long-term health and injury prevention that you:

 – ensure that you have setup the spin bike to fit you correctly.
 There are plenty of tutorials online about how to do this.

-Flywheel Weight Design and Implications on the Rest of the Spin Bike
+Flywheel Weight Design and Implications for the Rest of the Spin Bike

 Interestingly, the weight at which you design the flywheel can also have design implications for the rest of the bike.

 Bikes with heavy flywheels end up having to position the flywheel (as well as the braking system, gearing system and bearings) underneath the sweat zone of the rider, otherwise, the bike would be too heavy to move.
 As you can imagine putting these key components in the sweat zone is not the ideal design, as it increases the risk of wear and tear – which in turn means these bikes will require more maintenance.